Scleral Lenses for Giant Papillary Conjunctivitis (GPC)

 Although the chances are much lower than in conventional contact lenses, giant papillary conjunctivitis may at times develop with scleral lenses due to potential lens surface debris buildup.
 For those with allergies, it is ideal to use a peroxide cleaning solution as it provides in-depth disinfection.

-Make sure to regularly visit Dr. Shane Galan to have your cornea monitored in order to prevent GPC from worsening or recurring.The Specialty Contact Lens Center At Diamond Vision is dedicated to helping patients from the Long Island, Five Towns, Hempstead, Nassua County,and throughout New York enjoy great vision and comfort with scleral lenses.
+Make sure to regularly visit Dr. Shane Galan to have your cornea monitored in order to prevent GPC from worsening or recurring.Our practice serves patients from Long Island, Five Towns, Hempstead, and Nassua County, New York and surrounding communities.